Vorschreibung/siml/SPEC.rst

 Everything after ``key: `` on a line is the raw value text, before stripping trailing whitespace and optional inline comments.

-SIML itself treats all non-list values as strings; interpretation as integer, float, enum, etc. is up to the application.
-Lists are sequences of strings (bare words).
+SIML itself treats all scalar values as strings; interpretation as integer, float, enum, etc. is up to the application.
+Lists are sequences of strings.

 5.1 Scalar values
 ~~~~~~~~~~~~~~~~~